Is there a relationship between workload, the athlete’s state of recovery, and injury?

 A growing body of research has investigated the effects of training load spikes on injury occurrence.
 Typically, the load of a training session or a training week is compared to the mean of previous training weeks.

-In this study, the weekly training load was compared to the 4- week rolling workload average, with the authors reporting that a higher A:C workload increased the odds of injury by more than 3 times.
-Moreover, lower TQR scores were also associated to injury occurrence.
-These findings reinforce: 1) the need to monitor not only absolute training loads, but also A:C workloads; 2) to interpret training load data in combination with recovery (objective and/or subjective) measures.
+In this study, the weekly training load was compared to the 4-week rolling workload average, with the authors reporting that a higher A:C workload increased the odds of injury by more than 3 times.
+Moreover, lower TQR scores were also associated with injury occurrence.
+These findings reinforce 1) the need to monitor not only absolute training loads but also A:C workloads; 2) to interpret training load data in combination with recovery (objective and/or subjective) measures.

 As I mentioned in the practical takeaways, pre-season training loads are typically higher in comparison to the in-season.
 Due to the limited duration of pre-season periods, sharp progressions in training loads are often observed which results in higher A:C workloads and an increased likelihood of injury.
-These findings reinforce the importance of training periodisation in order to gain significant adaptations and injury prevention.
-In order to avoid spikes in training loads and injuries during the pre-season, practitioners can adopt some of the following strategies with their players.
+These findings reinforce the importance of training periodisation to gain significant adaptations and injury prevention.
+To avoid spikes in training loads and injuries during the pre-season, practitioners can adopt some of the following strategies with their players.
 These include:

-• Educate the players to allocate some time to exercise during off-season;
+• Educate the players to allocate some time to exercise during the off-season;

 • Start the first week with a half-week followed by two recovery days;

 • On long pre-seasons (e.g. 10 weeks), allocate one unloading week (e.g. week 4) and a taper week (e.g. week 10).
-On shorter pre-seasons (e.g. 4-5 weeks), allocate a week of tapering prior to the competitive season;
+On shorter pre-seasons (e.g. 4-5 weeks), allocate a week of tapering before the competitive season;

 • Use individual/position-specific progressions on workloads. rather than generalising the same load volume for the entire squad.